bjoerge/esphew/README.md

 #### Template expressions

 Templates are not much use if you can't inject dynamic data into them.
-With **phew!** you can embed Python expressions with `{{<expression here>}}` which will be evaluated during parsing.
+With **esphew!** you can embed Python expressions with `{{<expression here>}}` which will be evaluated during parsing.